-Our two homes, Eastside and Westside, highlight the fact that we expect our children and young people will be making choices and journeys during their time with us.
+Our homes, highlight the fact that we expect our children and young people will be making choices and journeys during their time with us.
 They come to us often confused about their identity as good enough people, so lacking in self-confidence and a sense of direction.
 In our homes we seek to develop a relationship with each child that gives them a sense of being someone very special – and we help them to make the journey towards recovery, supporting them with decision-making and direction-taking.
 Our homes may look quite unremarkable from the outside – like other homes on the same road – but inside great things happen!

 Our homes are comfortable and welcoming places with soft sofas and squishy cushions, clean kitchens and good smells of baking.

 A safe haven and secure base for every child and young person who lives there.

 A place with spaces to have fun – and also to have those quieter times.

 Designed to give children and young people the privacy of their own bedroom, decorate in a way that appeals to them.